telnettrauma/wiichicken-neocities/README.md

-hi, this is my website.

-i dont know what im doing, and nothing is working, but sometimes you gotta do what you gotta do
+# my awesome website! =D

+hello! this is where i place all of the files for my website. why? because its cool this way! and it gives me version control or whatever.

+don't know how you're reading this though, because this repo is private